im6ha/Library-Management-System/README.md

 To build and run this project, you'll need:

-- Qt 6.2 or higher (with `qmake` or Qt Creator)
+- Qt 6.2 or higher (with `qmake` or Qt Creator) (Ensure that Qt Creator is configured to create the build folder inside the project's directory (./build) rather than a parent directory (../build).
+So that CSV files can be accessed correctly.)
 - C++17 compiler (GCC, Clang, or MSVC)
 - SmtpClient-for-Qt (included in the sent file)